inconvergent/weird/docs/WEIR.md

  ;   Lambda-list: ((WER EE &KEY G COLLECT VERTS) &BODY BODY) ;   Documentation:
  ;     iterates over all edges in grp g as ee. if verts is provided it must be a ;     list with two symbols. these two symbols will represent the two verts in the ;     edge. if g is not provided, the main grp will be used.
  ;   Source file: /data/x/weird/src/weir/macros.lisp
 ```

 #### WEIR:ITR-GRP-VERTS

 ```

-  iterates over all verts in grp g as i.
+iterates over all verts in grp g as v.

 NOTE: this will only yield vertices that belong to at least one edge that is part of g. if you want all vertices in weir you should use itr-verts instead. itr-verts is also faster, since it does not rely on the underlying graph structure.

 if g is not provided, the main grp wil be used.

  ; WEIR:ITR-GRP-VERTS
  ;   [symbol]
  ;
  ; ITR-GRP-VERTS names a macro:
- ;   Lambda-list: ((WER I &KEY G COLLECT) &BODY BODY) ;   Documentation:
+ ;   Lambda-list: ((WER V &KEY G COLLECT) &BODY BODY) ;   Documentation:
+ ;     iterates over all verts in grp g as v.
  ;
- ;       iterates over all verts in grp g as i.
- ;
  ;     NOTE: this will only yield vertices that belong to at least one edge that is ;     part of g. if you want all vertices in weir you should use itr-verts instead.
  ;     itr-verts is also faster, since it does not rely on the underlying graph ;     structure.
  ;
  ;     if g is not provided, the main grp wil be used.
- ;
  ;   Source file: /data/x/weird/src/weir/macros.lisp
 ```

 #### WEIR:ITR-GRPS

 ```
-iterates over all grps of wer as g
+iterates over all grps of wer as g.

  ; WEIR:ITR-GRPS
  ;   [symbol]